matrix-construct/construct/modules/client/sync/README.md

 c2s spec](https://matrix.org/docs/spec/client_server/r0.5.0#get-matrix-client-r0-sync)).

-`sync::item`'s register themselves at different locations of the `/sync` response tree and provide two handler functions.
-The `/sync/` `GET` handler facilitates an iteration over these modules to build the response.
+`sync::item`'s register themselves at different locations of the `/sync` response tree.
+Items then implement two functions to provide the data at that location in the `/sync` tree.
+The `/sync/` `GET` handler will iterate all of the items and call one of these functions to build the response.

 >  First note that even though this is a directory of modules, the `/sync` resource itself is a single endpoint and not a directory.
 The `../sync.cc`